TheBrightSparkDev/Dan-says/README.md

  - added an array with all possible messages and created a very long if statement to call the correct one depending on current score.
  ### default the theme to standard
  #### how I did it
+ - I added the class standard to all elements that needed to be changed.
+ - changed name of themes to colorblind mode as thats all it toggles.
  ### implement themes button
  #### how I did it
+  - added an event listener that calls a function that toggles a colorblind class on/off
+  - used [w3schools](https://www.w3schools.com/howto/howto_js_toggle_class.asp) to help me learn how to do this.
  ### fix timer bug
  #### how I did it
+  - More details are found above in the bug fix section as it was a major problem for me.
+  - Short answer is I used setTimout to increment a number the timer displays seconds left each time the timer increments by 10 the seconds reduces by 1 this allows me to have a responsive timer.
  ### The quit button needs to be implemented
  #### how I did it
  ### The highscores need to be implemented